Cyber Insurance Issues: My 2nd Insurance Book Project [Updated November 13, 2023]

 I plan to reach out to:

 1. Technology industry analyst firms.
 The cyber age, for me, rests on the changing digital infrastructure that is continually reshaping our markets and customer expectations.
-I discuss in my first book that we are now living in a mobile, digital, web-accessible, cloud-enabled marketplace: those terms are how I define the “cyber age”.
-Trends and challenges of each of those five elements (the 4 technology elements plus the consumer / corporate behaviors of the marketplace) both define and introduce new cyber risks or change existing cyber risks.
+I discussed in my first book that we are now living in a mobile, digital, web-accessible, cloud-enabled marketplace: those terms taken collectively are how I define the “cyber age“.
+Trends and challenges of each of those five elements (the 4 technology elements plus the consumer / corporate behaviors of the marketplace) both define and introduce new cyber risks or change existing cyber risks;

 Cyber Insurance Beliefs